garosan/web3_notes/cyfrin/foundry_fundamentals/02_foundry_fund_me.md

 Then run `forge test --mt testPriceFeedVersionIsAccurate --fork-url $SEPOLIA_RPC_URL`

 You can run `forge coverage --fork-url $SEPOLIA_RPC_URL` to check your total code coverage.

+Obviously `forge coverage` runs your test suite, so in this case we are adding the `--fork-url` flag so that all tests pass, but normally you want to run just `forge coverage` to get the test suite coverage.

 ## Refactoring your tests